Class 11 Computer Science Notes

 🔁 Python while Loop

-The while loop repeats a block of code as long as a given condition remains True.
-This note covers while loop syntax, how to use a counter variable, how to avoid infinite loops, the else clause with while, and loop tracing technique.
-Also includes common exam programs — sum of digits, reverse of a number, counting digits, multiplication tables, and checking Armstrong/prime numbers.
+The while loop repeats code as long as a condition remains True.
+This note covers while syntax, counter variables, infinite loops, the else clause with while, and loop tracing.
+Includes common exam programs — sum of digits, reverse of a number, multiplication tables, and checking Armstrong/prime numbers.

 Read Notes →